 Earning miles and points for travel rewards isn’t worth damaging your credit score over.

 You should also consider these two points carefully.

 - If you’re applying for a loan, like for a mortgage, a car, or college tuition, finish this process first before applying for any credit cards.

 - If your credit score is under 700, it will be difficult for you to be approved for travel rewards credit cards.
 Work to bring up your credit score before applying for any.
-With Experian Boost, you can increase your FICO® score.
-Boost is a completely free tool with no credit card required that can instantly improve your credit score by factoring your mobile phone and utility bills.
+A tool like Experian Boost can help you increase your FICO® score.
+It’s a completely free tool with no credit card required that can instantly improve your credit score by factoring your mobile phone and utility bills.

-- In the meanwhile, earn miles and points with shopping portals and dining programs .
+- If either of the two points above applies to you, earn miles and points with shopping portals and dining programs in the meanwhile.